johnsonjh/dps8m-proxy/README.md

   sudo setcap 'cap_net_bind_service=+ep' "/path/to/proxy"
   ```

-* If this is necessary (*i.e.*, a non-root user on Linux is attempting
+* If this is necessary (*i.e.*, a non‑root user on Linux is attempting
   to bind an SSH listener to a privileged port and the
   `CAP_NET_BIND_SERVICE` capability is not currently effective), the
   software should provide a warning message with the above